crudspa/crudspa/doc/Overview/Libraries.md

 1. Read `Framework.Core` first.
 2. Open `Catalog` to see how that foundation becomes a working application.
 3. Read `Framework.Jobs` only if background work is part of your current task.
-4. Choose `Composer`, `Consumer`, or run `Samples/Jobs/Engine` alongside `Catalog` or `Composer` depending on whether you care more about authoring, runtime delivery, or background work.
+4. Choose `Composer`, `Consumer`, or run `Samples/Jobs/Engine` alongside `Catalog` or `Composer` depending on whether you care more about authoring and messaging, runtime delivery and forums, or background work.
 5. Read `Education.Common` and one domain module to see the patterns in a realistic slice.
 6. Finally, move into the larger domain modules if you want to see how the libraries compose into broader feature sets.